functionless/functionless/website/docs/getting-started/project-walkthrough.md

 :::

-"But wait!", you might say.
-"Don't I have to set up IAM permissions for this Step Function to call that Lambda?"

-Fear not...
+You also might have noticed that we don't need to to explicitly grant Step Functions permission to invoke your Lambda Function.

 :::info